 - Arrivals within Terminal 3 – far end of the terminal

 - Park at Terminal 3 parking – 4E (this is closest to the arrivals gate, and is a good meeting spot to swap crates, bags, etc).
 To find 4e, keep following the signs for Sheraton Hotel until you get to level 3, then go towards E section.
+Park at Aisle 6, near the blue wall.

 Terminal 1 – Air Canada